mniebling/mniebling.github.io/README.md

 ##### 3. Installing Jekyll
-First, create a file called `Gemfile` (no extension) and add a source and the github-pages gem:
+If this is the first time setting things up, create a file called `Gemfile` (no extension) and add a source and the github-pages gem:

 ````
 source 'https://rubygems.org'